ThinkbotsAreFree/logo.eno/README.md

 this code makes explicit that `oldPong` is an `#haiku`.

-### typetagging objects
+### tagging objects

-you can't typetag objects, but you can typetag the values in an object's slots.
+you can't tag objects, but you can tag the values in an object's slots.

 ```eno
 myDog: